Is your baby showing signs of flat head syndrome and you don’t know whether you should panic?

 Take a deep breath and calm down.
-A flat head syndrome is common and fixable.
+Flat head syndrome is common and fixable.
 There are only a few cases in which the baby needs medical intervention.

-Overall, it is a condition you should not worry deeply about, but it is one you should take some action to avoid or correct.
+Overall, it’s a condition you shouldn’t stress over, but it is one you should take action to avoid or correct.

 What is flat head syndrome?

 Ever since the American Academy of Pediatrics recommended that babies be placed on their backs to sleep to reduce the risk of SIDS (Sudden Infant Death Syndrome), “pediatricians have seen an increase in the number of children with positional plagiocephaly, or positional skull deformities (flat heads).”
 (1)

 Positional plagiocephaly refers to the appearance of an asymmetrical flattening of the skull due to the baby’s head being continuously pressed against something flat – like a mattress, a carrier, a car seat, or a stroller.

 Since a baby’s skull is still soft (as it needs to allow the incredible brain development to come in their first few years) it tends to mold quickly to things.
 Therefore, babies who are always lying in a reclined position have their skull bones constantly pressed up against something flat, creating the flatness of flat head syndrome.